JeBear76/docker-iot/README.md

 openssl req -x509 -newkey rsa:4096 -keyout ~/certs/static-key.pem -out ~/certs/static-cert.pem -sha256 -days 3650 -nodes -subj "/C=ZA/ST=Western Cape/L=Cape Town/O=RobotMaker/OU=R&D/CN=Jebear76"
 ```

-Create a deployment account in AWS and attach the (iot deployment policy)[./deployment-policies/iot-device-deployment-policy.json] to it.
+Create a deployment account in AWS and attach the [iot deployment policy](./deployment-policies/iot-device-deployment-policy.json) to it.
 Create an aws cli profile called **iot-user** with the appropriate access keys.
-This profile is used in (configure-iot-device.sh)[./configure-iot-device.sh]
+This profile is used in [configure-iot-device.sh](./configure-iot-device.sh)

-Create a second deployment account in AWS and attach the (lambda deployment policy)[./deployment-policies/lambda-deployment-policy.json] to your deployment account.
+Create a second deployment account in AWS and attach the [lambda deployment policy](./deployment-policies/lambda-deployment-policy.json) to your deployment account.
-Create an aws cli profile called **iot-backend-deployment-user** with the appropriate access keys.This profile is used in (publish-lambda.sh)[./publish-lambda.sh]
+Create an aws cli profile called **iot-backend-deployment-user** with the appropriate access keys.This profile is used in [publish-lambda.sh](./publish-lambda.sh)

 _You can also opt for a single deployment account if you wish, by attaching both policies to the same account_
 _The default region on all scripts is **eu-west-1**_